samsquire/ideas4/README.md

 # An Additional 100 Ideas for Computing

+Welcome to the forth page of my Ideas for Computing.

+This issue is heavily focused on data structures and algorithms so you might need to be familiar with algorithms and programming to understand these ideas.

+ * See [100 Ideas for Computing](HTTPS://GitHub.com/samsquire/ideas), the first issue of this series.
+ " See [

 # 1. Personal file archives

 My personal files inevitably leads to lots of small files which take forever to copy and are transferred very slowly by my hardware when copied.
 I propose a personal file manager which handles archiving for our files by letting us "log into" our files by unpacking them to fast media and lets us "repack" the files back up when we logout of the file manager.